cyreilv7/BestBuyPriceTracker/README.md

 # BestBuyPriceTracker

 ## Description
-A full stack web app to track the price of any Best Buy product and send email notifications of price updates.
+A web app where users can track Best Buy products and receive an email when there’s a price drop.
+Product information is updated every 5 minutes with scheduled requests to BestBuy's API

 ## Build status
 Status: Not yet live </br>
 Started on: Dec 3 2021 </br>
-Last modified: February 28 2022
+Last modified: May 19th 2022

 ## Tech/frameworks
 * Flask
 * SQLAlchemy
 * Bootstrap
-* REST API

 ## Features
-* Create an account
+* Login/register
-* Track BestBuy prices via webscraping
+* Create/edit list of tracked BestBuy products with up-to-date product info (e.g., prices and images)
-* Email updates of price changes
+* Receive email alerts for price drops
+* Adjust reminder frequency or disable all emails

 ## Future Updates
-* Product queries to BestBuy Product API
 * Price history graphs
 * Add password reset and email confirmation
-* Make pages more dynamic with front-end frameworks such as React
+* More dynamic webpages with a front-end framework
-* Customize email preferences (e.g., frequency, types of emails)